 His favourite filmmakers include Steven Spielberg, James Cameron, Sergio Leone, Kathryn Bigelow and Sam Raimi, and he refuses to admit that he has a ‘podcasting voice’.

 He loves nothing more than Twitter when there is a controversy brewing, you can bait him at @galithegreek where he will reply immediately.
 He is our primary host, editor extraordinaire, and chooser of our frequently mental outro music.

-Matt lives in Jeonju, South Korea where he teaches English.
-He graduated from The Northern Film School with a Master’s Degree in 2007.
-His short film, The Wilds, and other works, screened at the Leeds International Film Festival, the FIPA in Biarritz, France, the Paso Film Festival in Turkey, and the Amirani International Student Film Festival in Tbilisi, Georgia.
+Matt lives in Jeonju, South Korea, where he teaches English.
+He graduated from The Northern Film School with a Master’s Degree in 2007, and is now an award-winning filmmaker.

-His favourite filmmakers include Stanley Kubrick, Steven Spielberg, Martin Scorsese, Quentin Tarantino, and Paul Thomas Anderson.
-He’s a Jaws obsessive, Beatlemaniac, and can be stalked online at scariousartists.com where he writes and attempts to draw things.
+His favourite directors include Stanley Kubrick, Steven Spielberg, Martin Scorsese, Quentin Tarantino, and Paul Thomas Anderson.
+He’s a Jaws finatic, Beatlemaniac, and can be stalked online @scariousartists and scariousartists.com.